shawnbrown/get_reader/README.md

 In the above example, file handling is managed automatically by the reader object.
 The file is automatically closed when the iterator is exhausted or when the object is deleted.
-It also works on Python 2 versions without changes.
+It also handles Unicode in Python 2 without changes.

 **Open a Latin-1 (ISO-8859-1) encoded CSV file:**